brharrelldev/BlockListAPI/README.md

 |badger    | kv store used to store token|
 |gqlgen    | used to build graphql server in Go|
 |mux       | for routing and auth middleware|
+| mattn    | used as driver for sqlite3 db